yiibu/web-monetization/docs/the-present/what-is-web-monetization.md

 In its current state, Web Monetization has three primary actors.

-=== "Users"
 * **Users**, who browse the web while streaming micropayments to participating websites,

-=== "Publishers"
 * **Publishers**, who build the sites, apps, games and other services that receive these payments,

-=== "Providers"
 * **Providers**, who offer Web Monetization subscriptions to users, determine how much to pay on their behalf, and serve as the originating ledger for the micropayment.
 With just one of these subscriptions, users can browse _all web monetized sites_.
 At the time of writing, there is still just one provider—a company called Coil (founded by the same people who developed Interledger).

 A fourth actor is the user’s **browser** (or _user agent_) which acts as an intermediary between the three of them.
 As no mainstream browser currently ships with support for Web Monetization, this role is currently played by [a browser extension](https://help.coil.com/docs/membership/coil-extension/index.html).
 If the technology is eventually accepted as a web standard, an important part of that process will be to clarify the _[exact role](https://github.com/WICG/webmonetization/issues/133)_ of the browser.